lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The conventions specified in this section augment RFC 5280 [RFC5280].

-The willingness to accept a composite KEM Algorithm MAY be signaled by the use of the SMIMECapabilities Attribute as specified in Section 2.5.2. of [RFC8551] or the SMIMECapabilities certificate extension as specified in [RFC4262].
+The willingness to accept a Composite ML-KEM Algorithm MAY be signaled by the use of the SMIMECapabilities Attribute as specified in Section 2.5.2. of [RFC8551] or the SMIMECapabilities certificate extension as specified in [RFC4262].

 The intended application for the public key MAY be indicated in the key usage certificate extension as specified in Section 4.2.1.3 of [RFC5280].
-If the keyUsage extension is present in a certificate that conveys a composite KEM public key, then the key usage extension MUST contain only the following value:
+If the keyUsage extension is present in a certificate that conveys a Composite ML-KEM public key, then the key usage extension MUST contain only the following value:

 keyEncipherment

 The digitalSignature and dataEncipherment values MUST NOT be present.
-That is, a public key intended to be employed only with a composite KEM algorithm MUST NOT also be employed for data encryption or for digital signatures.
+That is, a public key intended to be employed only with a Composite ML-KEM algorithm MUST NOT also be employed for data encryption or for digital signatures.
 This requirement does not carry any particular security consideration; only the convention that KEM keys be identified with the `keyEncipherment` key usage.

 ## SMIMECapabilities Attribute Conventions

 Section 2.5.2 of [RFC8551] defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
 When constructing a CMS signed-data content type [RFC5652], a compliant implementation MAY include the SMIMECapabilities attribute that announces support for the RSA-OAEP Algorithm.

-The SMIMECapability SEQUENCE representing a composite KEM Algorithm MUST include the appropriate object identifier as per {{tab-kem-algs}} in the capabilityID field.
+The SMIMECapability SEQUENCE representing a Composite ML-KEM Algorithm MUST include the appropriate object identifier as per {{tab-kem-algs}} in the capabilityID field.

 # ASN.1 Module {#sec-asn1-module}